adamk72/adk_docusaurus/docs/js/vue-lessons/data-binding.md

 title: Data Binding
 ---
 Data Binding a core feature of Vue, allowing for a developer to inject code elements directly into HTML.
 You bind an attribute to Vue using <em>v-bind:attribute</em> or its shortcut <em>:attribute</em>.

+One way to think of data binding is that it "converts" a string into something else; more to the point, it changes the context of what we normally think of as a string to variable that is located in the `<script>` tag section.
+The variable could be a number, an object, or an actual string (which you can change programmatically).

+## Example
 ```javascript
 <div v-bind:template="myTemplate"></div>
 <div :value="myNumber"></div> // shortcut version